 - No physical ownership: You don’t own the actual metal, which means you can’t use it for personal needs like jewellery or emergency collateral.

 A Silver ETF is an exchange-traded fund that tracks the price of silver.
-Like Gold ETFs, Silver ETFs are backed by physical silver and allow investors to gain exposure to silver without holding it physically.
+Like Gold ETFs, Silver ETFs are backed by physical silver and allow investors to gain exposure to silver without holding physically it.
+Investors can buy and sell Silver ETFs on stock exchanges through a demat account, similar to equity shares.

 Pros and cons of silver ETFs